American International Group, Inc. (AIG) Management Presents at UBS Virtual Specialty Insurance/Reinsurance Conference (Transcript)

 Mark Lyons

 Great, great.
 So thanks for the invite to you and your team and asking us here and setting everything up for that.
-So a few introductory comments, first off, I think it's clear, in October we had a few announcements that came out, besides normal earnings.
-We had some management changes that we discussed that I think perhaps the primary announcement that of interest the most was centered on our attention to separate our Life and Retirement businesses.
+So, a few introductory comments, first off, I think it's clear, in October we had a few announcements that came out besides normal earnings.
+We had some management changes that we discussed that I think is perhaps the primary announcement that of interest the most was centered on our attention to separate our Life and Retirement businesses.

-And, I think, as we noted on the call that we, in conjunction with a set of advisors, thought that that was in the best long term interest of value creation, and are going in that route, and quite frankly, none of that would be possible without a strong General Insurance operation, and I think we've talked at length about the material changes that have occurred over the last few years to enable that.
+And, I think, as we noted on the call that we, in conjunction with a set of advisors, thought that that was in the best long-term interest of value creation, and are going in that route, and quite frankly none of that would be possible without a strong General Insurance operation, and I think we've talked at length about the material changes that have occurred over the last few years to enable that.

 So, I just want to kind of put that out there.
-Firstly, the momentum in General Insurance, I think, is operable, and I’m sure, Brian you and your constituents have a few questions in that regard and we're happy to go there.
+Firstly, the momentum in General Insurance, I think, is operable, and I’m sure Brian, you and your constituents have a few questions in that regard and we're happy to go there.
 So that is just a very, very brief introduction.
 Let me turn that over to Chris for him to make a few comments as well.

 Chris Schaper

 Okay.
 Thanks Mark.
 It's great to be here as well.
 Good afternoon, everyone.
 I'm Chris Schaper, I'm the CEO of AIG Re.
-I thought I'd give a little background in AIG Re for those that are not very familiar with the company or the organization itself.
+I thought I'd give a little background of AIG Re for those that are not very familiar with the company or the organization itself.
 First off, we started in mid-2019, and the company itself is comprised of companies that were within the Validus Group.

 And for those that -- to give a little bit background of Validus, Validus had both Insurance and Reinsurance operations as part of it, the Reinsurance businesses were segmented off and are now part of AIG Re.
-In particular, they encompass three enterprises Validus -- sorry, apologies.
+In particular, they encompass three enterprises; Validus -- sorry, apologies.
 Validus Re is one of the entities and AIG Re.
 So Validus Re itself is a traditional reinsurer and deploys capital through its balance sheet as a traditional reinsurer would.

-Talbot treaty is another enterprise that is part of AIG Re.
-It was part of Validus Re, when the acquisition occurred as well.
-Talbot treaty is part of Talbot Syndicate and Talbot Syndicate, in essence, deploys capital through a Lloyd's Syndicate approach.
+Talbot Treaty is another enterprise that is part of AIG Re.
+It was part of Validus Re when the acquisition occurred as well.
+Talbot Treaty is part of Talbot Syndicate and Talbot Syndicate, in essence, deploys capital through a Lloyd's Syndicate approach.

 Then there's AlphaCat, and AlphaCat is an asset manager.
 That operates in the reinsurance space and it has roughly about $4 billion of assets under management.
-So those, those three enterprises were part of the Validus Group initially, and are now would make-up AIG Re.
+So those, those three enterprises were part of the Validus Group initially and now would make-up AIG Re.

 That's really been a very busy year for the team.
 COVID-19 has continued to impact the reinsurance market quite substantially.
 And in particular, beyond that, it's also been a very active storm season for 2020.
-And so from a frequency point of view, as you know we got into the Greek alphabet four other varying storms that took place in 2020.
+And so, from a frequency point of view, as you know we got into the [indiscernible] for varying storms that took place in 2020.

-Prior to that certainly the last few years were very active as well from a storm point of view.
-So, between COVID and the active storm season, and other issues associated within the reinsurance market, it's become a very dynamic environment.
+Prior to that, certainly the last few years were very active as well from a storm point of view.
+So, between COVID and the active storm season and other issues associated within the reinsurance market, it's become a very dynamic environment.

 What we're seeing in the market right now is that positive pricing is certainly taking place in almost every line.
 Still early on for more terms and signings, but those are being worked through as we speak.
-There been very active capital flow in the reinsurance space.
-You may have seen significantly scale ups and new startups for both traditional reinsurance as well as for alternative capital entities, but overall, it makes an interesting time for those of us in the reinsurance space in and of itself.
+There’s also been very active capital flow in the reinsurance space.
+You may have seen significantly scale ups and new startups for both traditional reinsurance as well as for alternative capital entities, but overall it makes an interesting time for those of us in the reinsurance space in and of itself.

-That being said just a few other comments is that -- this is not 2002 or 2006, where at that point, existing markets are frankly scrambling to engage.
+That being said and just a few other comments is that -- this is not 2002 or 2006, where at that point, existing markets are frankly scrambling to engage.
 This is very different.
-This is an incumbents market, existing entities with strong balance sheets, with strong client broker relationships, with strong bench strength, with strong operations, et cetera are definitely there to take on this particular market which again is different from where things were previously and those enterprises frankly are the ones that have a very strong position for success.
+This is an incumbents market, existing entities with strong balance sheets, with strong client broker relationships, with strong bench strength, with strong operations, et cetera are definitely there to take on this particular market which again is different from where things were previously, and those enterprises frankly are the ones that have a very strong position for success.

 Our clients right now prefer certainly markets that are very active.
-They seek to -- that seek to offer quotes out to the market, they seek to deploy their capital effectively, and seek to properly engage kind of across the board within the spectrum of reinsurance.
-And so again, we're seeing some very, very it's a very active time period right now, but again, those enterprises that have all of those underlying components I just mentioned are very, very good shape to actually execute.
+They seek to -- that seeks to offer quotes out to the market.
+They seek to deploy their capital effectively and seek to properly engage kind of across the board within the spectrum of reinsurance.
+And so, again we're seeing some very, very -- it's a very active time period right now, but again those enterprises that have all of those underlying components I just mentioned are in very, very good shape to actually execute.

 I'm sure we'll talk about the reinsurance market overall, but those are just a few opening comments and I'll turn it back over to you, Brian.